mecid/mecid.github.io/_posts/2019-02-06-pattern-matching-with-case-let.md

 category: Swift Language Features
 ---

 Today we will talk about Pattern Matching, one of my favorite features in Swift.
 Pattern Matching is the act of checking a given sequence of tokens for the presence of the constituents of some pattern.
-Swift has a particular keyword for applying Pattern Matching: case let.
+Swift has a particular keyword for applying Pattern Matching: **case let**.
 Let's dive into examples.

 #### Enums
 Pattern Matching is very useful while working with enums.
 As a part of ["Maintaining State in Your ViewControllers" post](/2019/01/23/maintaining-state-in-view-controllers/), we talk about State enum, which describes the state of ViewController.
 Let's see how we can efficiently use Pattern Matching with it.